 A dopp kit or commonly misspelled dop Kit or dopp-kit or dop-kit.
 It's not just used for shaving supplies either.
 Sure you'll find razors, shaving brushes, razor blades, shaving cream, shaving soap, and aftershave, but also plenty of other non shaving related gear.

-Q-tips, finger nail clippers, deodorant, brush or comb, beard oil, nose trimmers, grooming scissors, toothbrush, toothpaste, shampoo, man soap, pomade, hair gel, and the list goes on.
+Q-tips, finger nail clippers, finger nail files, deodorant, brush or comb, beard oil, nose trimmers, grooming scissors, toothbrush, toothpaste, shampoo, man soap, pomade, hair gel, and the list goes on.

-I've even seen modern day travelers using these to exclusively store cables, batteries, and other tech equipment.
+I've even seen modern day travelers carrying multiple shaving bags.
+One for their toiletries and the other used to exclusively store cables, batteries, and other tech equipment.

 Back in World War I and World War II soldiers were issued dopp-kits while heading off to war.
 This is what ultimately what increased world wide visibility to this men's travel kit.